ben256dev/read/euthydemus_jowett.md

+﻿---
-﻿# Euthydemus
+title: Euthydemus

-## by Plato
+author: Plato

-### Translation by Benjamin Jowett
+translator: Benjamin Jowett
+---

-Crito: Who was the person, Socrates, with whom you were talking yesterday at the Lyceum?
+**Crito:** Who was the person, Socrates, with whom you were talking yesterday at the Lyceum?
 There was such a crowd around you that I could not get within hearing, but I caught a sight of him over their heads, and I made out, as I thought, that he was a stranger with whom you were
 talking: who was he?

-Socrates: There were two, Crito; which of them do you mean?
+**Socrates:** There were two, Crito; which of them do you mean?

-Crito: The one whom I mean was seated second from you on the right-hand side.
+**Crito:** The one whom I mean was seated second from you on the right-hand side.
 In the middle was Cleinias the young son of Axiochus, who has wonderfully grown; he is only about the age of my own Critobulus, but he is much forwarder and very good-looking: the other is thin and looks younger than he is.

-Socrates: He whom you mean, Crito, is Euthydemus; and on my left hand there was his brother Dionysodorus, who also took part in the conversation.
+**Socrates:** He whom you mean, Crito, is Euthydemus; and on my left hand there was his brother Dionysodorus, who also took part in the conversation.

-Crito: Neither of them are known to me, Socrates; they are a new importation of Sophists, as I should imagine.
+**Crito:** Neither of them are known to me, Socrates; they are a new importation of Sophists, as I should imagine.
 Of what country are they, and what is their line of wisdom?

-Socrates: As to their origin, I believe that they are natives of this part of the world, and have migrated from Chios to Thurii; they were driven out of Thurii, and have been living for many years past in these regions.
+**Socrates:** As to their origin, I believe that they are natives of this part of the world, and have migrated from Chios to Thurii; they were driven out of Thurii, and have been living for many years past in these regions.
 As to their wisdom, about which you ask, Crito, they